Four different descriptions of the course design process

 The main activities are:

-- Determine how you plan to realize your selected IT ideas for implementing IT solutions.
+- Determine how you plan to realise your selected IT ideas for implementing IT solutions.

 - Identify the requirements necessary to achieve the redesign.